We Have No Time for Anything

 Tools

-16 letter dice, a 4x4 grid tray with a lid, a sand timer, and a rulebook.
+16 letter dice, a 4x4 grid tray with a lid, a sand timer, and a rulebook

-Skills
+Skills Developed

-The game enhances spelling, word recognition, vocabulary expansion, and quick thinking.
+Spelling, word recognition, vocabulary expansion, quick thinking

 Similo